subaiwen/subaiwen.github.io/_posts/2019-9-22-integer-modulo.md

 #### 3. Inverse
 If the divisor is a unit, division can be defined.
 But we cannot directly compute $a/b$ under modulo $n$, since it may give us float numbers.
 We do a little trick here: $$ a/b \; \% \; n = (\:inverse(b) \; * \; a\:) \; \% \; m$$
 So we can ensure an integer output of the division.
-To find the inverse:
+To find the inverse ($v$):

 ```python
 def inver(self):